Ireland in the Eurovision Song Contest 2005: Live shows

 The ten live shows took place between 9 January and 6 March 2005.
-The first eight shows featured various themes: free choice for the first three shows, well known recent hits for the fourth shows, summer songs for the fifth show, Motown love songs for the sixth show, Elvis Presley songs for the seventh show as well as movie soundtracks and Eurovision songs for the eighth show.
+The first eight shows featured various themes: free choice for the first three shows, well known recent hits for the fourth shows, summer songs for the fifth show, Motown love songs for the sixth show, Elvis Presley songs for the seventh show, and movie soundtracks and Eurovision songs for the eighth show.
 Either one or two contestants were eliminated in each of the eight shows.
 The three remaining contestants each performed their candidate Eurovision songs during the ninth show and one contestant was eliminated.
 In the final show, "Love?" performed by Donna and Joseph McCaul was selected as the winner.